mithunpaul08/mean-teacher/pytorch/README.md

         -  started running on a folder called meanteacher2 in clara. tmux 2 and 3.
         -  update: best dev accuracy is 83.29 in epoch 1
     - cerate another student and feed in lex into student1 and delex into student2 (this is mihai's idea of 2 mean teachers. check drawing from april)- june 30th
+        - the current existing student, rename it to student 1
+        - feed the lexicalized data into train loader(this we are already doing)
+        - dont' do droppings of words/adding noise - i.e turn transform off
+        - create a new train loader for student2
+        - feed delex into this train loader of student2 and lex into train loader of student 1
+        - add an if condition for student1 and student2 and pass two different train loaders into train() function
     - feed in lex into student and delex into student2 and also attach a teacher (this is mihai's idea of 2 mean teachers. check drawing from april)-